Mary Cecil, 2nd Baroness Amherst of Hackney: Lady-in-waiting

 In 1906, they were in Madrid, where Lady William served as the only English lady-in-waiting attending Victoria Eugenie of Battenberg, Princess Henry's daughter, when she became Spanish queen.
 That same year at the request of the Empress Dowager Cixi, Lord and Lady William Cecil went with an English committee to help organise schools for Chinese girls.
 They returned with Princess Henry and her entourage to Spain the following year, as well.

 World War I

 During World War I, Lady Amherst participated in projects to raise funds for various war works, including an exhibition of her own paintings of Egyptian scenes at the Dudley Galleries and a fundraiser at the Royal School of Needlework.
 Her son and heir, Captain William Amherst Cecil was killed at the Battle of the Aisne on 16 September 1914.
 She was made an Officer of the Order of the British Empire (OBE) in 1919 for her charitable works with several governmental offices dealing with sanitation and health.

-Personal life
+Marriage and children

-On 2 September 1885, May married Colonel Lord William Cecil (1854–1943), son of the 3rd Marquess of Exeter.
+On 2 September 1885, May married Colonel Lord William Cecil (1854–1943), son of William Cecil, 3rd Marquess of Exeter.
 The couple had four sons: